 Before I could continue designing and building the quadcopter, I needed to make sure that the motors were strong enough to actually lift some weight.
 They were intended for an aeroplane after all, which requires significantly less power to keep flying than a helicopter.
 To conduct the test I 3D printed a stand to mount the motor on, and than connected the motor to my variable power supply.
 To measure the amount of force exerted by the propellers, I turned the blades upside down so that it would push the air upwards instead of downwards.
 Finally, the motor and stand could be places on a weighing scales to measure this increase in downward force.

 The graph below shows the results I got.
 The light-blue line is the increase in mass of the contraption (which can be multiplied by 9.81 to get the force), while the dark-blue, orange, grey and yellow lines are the voltage, current, resistance and power (respectively) being supplied to the motor.
 I used a current meter attached to an Arduino to record these values.
 The accuracy of the weighing scales was ±1gram, so that’s why the line is very jagged.

 As you can see, the results are actually quite interesting.
 There is a clear correlation between the force created by the propeller and the voltage applied to the motor.
-This can be seen even more clearly when we just plot these two attributes on their own.
+This can be seen even more clearly when we just plot these two attributes on their own, in the third picture.
 The best-fit line has a very good correlation coefficient of about 0.98.

 The blue dots relate to the readings taken while the voltage was increased, and the green ones relate to the readings taken when the voltage was decreased.
 The slight offset in the x-axis between the two plots is probably due to a delay in the response of the weighing scales (it is designed to take one reading, and not a continuously changing reading after all).

 The resistance of the motor was found to be about 2.75 ohms, while the peak current draw at a voltage of 3.3V was 1.13 amps.